Camp Out Poconos

 Frequently asked questions

-Yes, in order to visit or stay at Camp Out Mt.
-Nebo, you must become a member.
+Yes, in order to visit or stay at Camp Out Poconos, you must become a member.
 To become a member, you must be 21 years of age or older with a valid photo ID, agree to our terms and conditions and pay the annual fee for membership.
 See our Membership page for more details.

-Camp Out day passes are available.
+Camp Out Poconos day passes are available.
 A day pass and its corresponding daily wristband grants you access to events, activities, and entertainment available during that day until the close of that day’s events.
 Overnight stays are not permitted with a day pass.

 Each campsite reservation allows one vehicle to be parked at the campsite for which the reservation was made.
 Additional overnight vehicles and those belonging to day visitors must be parked in our guest parking lot.